President: Adam Grogan

-Adam joined IWRC's Board of Directors in 2011.
-Since 2000, Adam has been working for the Royal Society for the Prevention of Cruelty to Animals (RSPCA) in the UK as their Wildlife Rehabilitation Co-ordinator.
-In this capacity he advises on policy with regards to casualty wildlife and facilitates research into methods of rehabilitating wild animals and how these methods can be improved to aid survival of these casualties.
+Adam joined IWRC’s Board of Directors in 2011.
+Since 2000, Adam has worked for the Royal Society for the Prevention of Cruelty to Animals (RSPCA) in the UK as their Wildlife Rehabilitation Co-ordinator and in 2015 was promoted to Head Of Wildlife.
+In this capacity, he advises on policy on all matters related to the welfare of wild animals, including casualty wildlife and facilitates research into methods of rehabilitating wild animals and how these methods can be improved to aid the survival of these casualties.
 The RSPCA has conducted a number of studies on the survival of such animals using methods such as radio-tracking and ringing to monitor the animals after release.
 He has a strong research background and has undertaken projects covering a range of species.
 These include a critique of available methods for monitoring rabbit populations and investigating the effectiveness of mitigation used to prevent otter (Lutra lutra), and other mammalian, road casualties.
 He has experience in surveying and radio-tracking a number of mammal species, including badgers (Meles meles) polecats (Mustela putorius), mink (Neovison vison) and water voles (Arvicola terrestris).
-Adam’s background therefore is based in mammals and his favourite mammals are otters.
-Adam is also Vice Chair of The Mammal Society for Britain and Ireland having previously served as Honorary Secretary and also sits on the Executive Committee of the British Council for Wildlife Rehabilitation (BWRC).
-BSc (Hons) MIEEM
+Adam’s background, therefore, is based in mammals and his favourite mammals are otters.
+Adam has also served as Vice Chair and Honorary Secretary for The Mammal Society for Britain and Ireland and also sits on the Executive Committee of the British Council for Wildlife Rehabilitation (BWRC).
+BSc (Hons) MCIEEM

 Treasurer: Dani Nicholson